lord-entreprenant/venture/CHARTER.md

 # CHARTER:

+## Objective:
+This "*VENTURE*" is hereby undertaken by HE Lord under the aegis of HM Overlord for establishing a livlihood.

 ## Scope:
-This "*VENTURE*" is hereby undertaken by Lord under the aegis of Overlord for establishing a Career.

 ## Goals:
 * Etablish an Enterprise